-Interesting.
-The distemper vaccine was introduced in 1950 and just a few years later, the breed clubs suddenly felt the need to start doing hip clearances on breeding stock.
+Interestingly, the distemper vaccine was introduced in 1950.
+A few years later, the breed clubs suddenly felt the need to start doing hip clearances on breeding stock.
 There is no cause and effect here but the temporal relationship is fairly noteworthy.

 “A paper appearing in the British Veterinary Journal states that dogs with rheumatoid arthritis showed higher anti-heat shock protein antibody levels in their sera and synovial fluids compared to control dogs.
 There was a significant correlation between anti HSP65 and antibodies to canine distemper virus, and the paper discussed the relevance of the presence of canine distemper virus within the joints.
 Since vaccines inject modified live distemper virus into the dog, this research should be of concern.
 Shed attenuated live vaccine might also be considered in this regard.
 And it’s worth noting that the high antibody titers to distemper that we are so pleased with might also play a role in our dogs’ decreasing mobility.
 Rheumatoid arthritis is, of course an autoimmune condition in which there is inflammation of joints and progressive erosion of cartilage and bone, which reflects the autoantibodies to collagen found in the Purdue study.”

-Autoantibodies to collagen?
-Vaccinated dogs developed autoantibodies to their own collagen and nobody was worried about that?
+Wait, autoantibodies to collagen?
+Vaccinated dogs developed autoantibodies to their own collagen … and nobody was worried about that?

 The Purdue Study

-Why is it that vets and researchers can claim purebred dogs and genetics are to blame for these joint disorders when this shining beacon is aimed squarely on vaccination, especially the distemper shot?
+So why blame purebred dogs and genetics for these joint disorders … when this shining beacon is aimed squarely on vaccination, especially the distemper shot?